California Historical Landmarks in San Mateo County

 Citation from California Office of Historic Preservation

-We have been unable to locate a commemorative plaque for the Portolá Expedition Camp at Crystal Springs Reservoir.
+We were unable to locate a commemorative plaque for the Portolá Expedition Camp at Crystal Springs Reservoir.
+Here's a list of other California Historical Landmarks which had no bear flag plaque when we visited them.

 Portolá Expedition of 1769